pparmin/gophercises/quiz/README.md

-# Exercise 1: Quiz game
+# Gophercise 1: Quiz game

 This has been an interesting little exercise.
 The idea of this exercise is a simple little program, which allows the player to load in a problem set of simple math problems via a .csv file.
 The player can also set a time limit in which they have to provide solutions to the problems.
 The program will then go through each problem and prompt the player for their answer.